BAE's British roots sprout trusted American faces in U.S. defense landscape

-WASHINGTON (Reuters) - Around the United States, Britain’s BAE Systems (BAES.L) is widely seen as just another powerful U.S. defense contractor, unlike European aerospace group EADS EAD.PA, which is always firmly identified by its French, German and Spanish roots.
+WASHINGTON, Sept 13 (Reuters) - Around the United States, Britain’s BAE Systems is widely seen as just another powerful U.S. defense contractor, unlike European aerospace group EADS, which is always firmly identified by its French, German and Spanish roots.

 With nearly 40,000 employees in states like Virginia, Texas, Pennsylvania and New Hampshire; outreach programs at myriad U.S. universities, and its own savvy lobbyists, BAE’s British origins seldom merits a mention.